facebook/docusaurus/website/versioned_docs/version-2.0.0-alpha.71/configuration.md

 };
 ```

-## Accessing configuration from components
+## Accessing configuration from components {#accessing-configuration-from-components}

 Your configuration object will be made available to all the components of your site.
 And you may access them via React context as `siteConfig`.